JINHXu/create-annotated-NER-dataset/README.md

 - collect raw text data from Reddit using Google BigQuery
 - annotate data using [Label Studio](https://labelstud.io/)

-The example is shown with `DRUG` entities recognition in subreddit `drugs`, for customization, one can change to other subreeddits according to need.
+The example is shown with `DRUG` entities recognition in subreddit `drugs`, for customization, one can change to other subreddits according to need.

 _For raw text data collection, it is also possible to collect tweets (in a specified domain or general domain) from Twitter through Twitter's developer portal, follow this [link](https://github.com/JINHXu/TwitterCrawler) or this [link](https://github.com/JINHXu/how-much-hate-with-china/tree/main/scripts/notebooks/get_data) to see examples of tweet collection using Twitter's API._